-Gender and Sexualities Studies seeks to understand sexuality as a social phenomenon, social construct, and identity.
-Following various threads of both the feminist as well as the LGBTQ rights movements, the burgeoning academic field of Gender and Sexualities Studies has witnessed the development of academic associations and journals, as well as courses and programs at universities across the nation and the globe.
-As an academic field, Gender and Sexualities Studies adheres to a multi- and inter- disciplinary approach that views sexualities and gender as social identities shaped by oppression and privilege.
+Gender and Sexualities Studies examines sexuality as a social phenomenon, social process, social construct, formation of identity, role, and performance.
+Following various threads of feminist and LGBTQ rights movements, the burgeoning field of Gender and Sexualities Studies has witnessed the development of academic associations and journals, as well as university courses and programs across U.S. and beyond.
+Gender and Sexualities Studies is inspired by multi- and inter- disciplinary approaches that view sexualities and gender as social identities shaped by oppression and privilege.

-A certificate in Gender and Sexualities Studies gives students the intellectual and methodological tools to enable them to play a leadership role in gender and sexuality research, policy, and practice at a broad range of public and private organizations.
+A Gender and Sexualities Studies Certificate provides students with intellectual and methodological tools that enable their taking leadership roles in research design, data collection and research analysis; policy initiatives; and influencing practices at a broad range of public and private organizations.

 Certificate Course Requirements

-After completing WEST 1010- Introduction to Social Justice Studies: Leadership, Inclusion, and Engagement, students are required to complete 12 credit hours of WEST courses, 9 of which must be upper division.
-A minimum grade of 2.0 (C) is required for each course applied to the certificate Courses counted toward the Gender and Sexualities Studies Certificate may not also be counted toward the Latino/a Studies, Native American and Indigenous Studies, and Global Studies certificates
+After completing WEST 1010- Introduction to Social Justice Studies: Leadership, Inclusion, and Engagement, students are required to complete an additional, 9 upper division credit hours of WEST courses.
+A minimum grade of 2.0 (C) is required for each course applied to the certificate.
+Gender and Sexualities Certificate courses may not be counted toward the Latino/a Studies, Native American and Indigenous Studies, and Global Studies certificates.

-Students should apply to the coordinator, indicating the student’s name, student ID number and major, and declaring their intention to complete the certificate as soon as possible after completing WEST 1010.
+Students should apply to the coordinator, indicating name, student ID number and major, and declare their intention to complete the certificate as soon as possible after completing WEST 1010.
 The coordinator will send an email to firstname.lastname@example.org with the student’s name, student ID, and the name of the certificate.

-- WEST 3270 - Archaeological Approaches to Gender and Sexuality or
+WEST 3270 – Archeological Approaches to Gender and Sexuality or ANTH 3280

-- SOC 4010 – Special Topics in Sociology - Bodies, Genders, and Sexualities or
+WEST 4010 – Special Topics in Sociology, Bodies, Genders, Sexualities or SOC 4900

-*Additional courses may be offered and counted toward the certificate.
-These courses must be approved in advance by the certificate coordinator or the WEST Program Director.
+Additional courses may be counted toward the certificate; however, these must be approved in advance by the certificate coordinator or WEST Program Director.

-*See the WEST web site for an updated list of approved courses: //www.uccs.edu/~west
+See WEST web site for an updated list of approved courses: http://uccs.edu/~west.